Zibo Shandong, China Travel Guide

 A savory meat pie or pastry from Boshan district, often filled with finely chopped pork and vegetables.

-Seek out in Boshan district bakeries and specialty stores.
+Seek out in Boshan district bakeries and niche stores.

-A very thin, crispy flatbread covered in sesame seeds, famous for its unique texture.
+A very thin, crispy flatbread adorned with sesame seeds, famous for its unique texture.

-Widely available in Zhoucun Ancient Commercial City and local shops.
+Widely available in Zhoucun Ancient Commercial City and small local businesses.

 Tsingtao Beer, local Baijiu (strong Chinese liquor), Soy Milk (豆浆) for breakfast, and various herbal teas.